Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

 date: 2019-11-16T00:24:11.722Z
 draft: false
 ---
- Testing the user interface of a web application is one of the most frustrating aspects of developing.
+ Testing the user interface of a web application is one of the most frustrating aspects of web development.
 Tests are usually flaky, hard to write, and even harder to debug when something isn't working.
 Most current solutions like Protractor and Nightwatch are based on Selenium.
-This adds maintaining a Selenium grid or using a third-party grid, to the list of things to keep track of.
+This adds maintaining a Selenium grid or using a third-party grid, to the list of things to keep track of and maintain.
 It is not fun for anyone involved.

 Enter Cypress.

 Cypress is a relatively new player to the E2E testing field, having only been around since 2015, but it is already taking the front-end community by storm.
-It makes writing E2E tests feel more like you are writing application code, resulting in better tests and better development experience.
+It makes writing E2E tests feel more like you are writing application code, resulting in better tests and a better development experience.
 I won't spend any more time explaining how great Cypress is as I will assume that if you are here trying to set it up, that you have at least already been convinced or are ready to try it out for yourself.

-While Cypress is awesome, when I was setting up my implementation I found that there were a lot of different resources on how to set up different parts of the framework.
+While Cypress is awesome, when I was setting up my implementation I found that there were a lot of different resources on how to set up parts of the framework.
 If I wanted to see how to add Typescript I needed to go to one place, then for cucumber somewhere else, and another for anything else I wanted to add.
 Sometimes the different setups would clash and I ended up spending a lot of time trying to debug problems with my setup that could have been avoided.

-My goal with this walkthrough is to show you an easy way to setup Cypress.
+My goal with this walk-through is to show you an easy way to set up Cypress.
 I am going to show you how to add Typescript, configure multiple configuration files for different environments, and how to add cucumber support.
-By the end of the article, you should have, or be able to set up,
+By the end of the article, you should be well on your way to writing your tests having already gotten the hassle of setup out of the way.

 ### Install Cypress
 Before we do anything we need to install Cypress.
-I will be starting on a brand new Angular application but I won't be showing anything specific to Angular in this walkthrough so you can use an Angular, React, or just a plain npm project to follow along.
+I will be starting on a brand new Angular application but I won't be showing anything specific to Angular in this walk-through so you can use an Angular, React, or just a plain npm project to follow along.
 ```sh
 ➜ npm install -D cypress
 ```
 This may take a few minutes as it will install the Javascript package and the Cypress binary needed to execute tests.
 The install does not create the folder structure we need for Cypress, this instead happens the first time that you start Cypress.
-So let's go ahead and add an npm script that we will use throughout this post to start Cypress and go ahead and run it when you are done.
+So let's go ahead and add an npm script that we will use throughout this post to start Cypress.
+Go ahead and run it when you are done.
 ```json
 "cypress:open": "$(npm bin)/cypress open"
 ```
-When this command is run it will open the Cypress UI.
+When this command is run it will open the Cypress test runner.
 Since this is the first time we are running it, it will generate the folder structure and some sample tests that we can use to test how Cypress works.
 Once the UI opens feel free to spend some time familiarizing yourself with the test runner.
 When you are done, kill the test runner and let's look at what was generated.

 ### File structure
 After initialization, there will be a `cypress` folder that gets initialized inside the root directory of your application.
 Inside that folder, four more will also have been created.